murthylab/fly-vr/README.md

 light for optogenetic stimulation, or triggers for synchronization (e.g., with scanimage, for controlling two-photon imaging).

-fly-vr is currently under development.
+flyvr is currently under development.
 If you like to contribute of test the code, please contact David deutsch (ddeutsch@princeton.edu) or Adam Calhoun (adamjc@princeton.edu).

 # Usage